siakaramalegos/sia.codes-eleventy/posts/architecting-data-in-eleventy.md

 ## Getting started
 The [Eleventy docs](https://www.11ty.dev/docs/) are a key place to start understanding the different features.
 We're going to take these a few steps further to give you an over-arching understanding of how it all works together.

 To follow along, you can find the code in my [eleventy-data-tutorial](https://github.com/siakaramalegos/eleventy-data-tutorial) repo.
-The master branch contains a bare-bones starting Eleventy app with an index.html and a single layout.
+The `main` branch contains a bare-bones starting Eleventy app with an index.html and a single layout.

 ## How do I see my data??
 As someone used to building apps with front-end frameworks or client-side JavaScript, I felt like a deer in the headlights when I first wanted to "see" my data.
 Eleventy is using JavaScript to build full HTML pages in Node, not render them in a browser.
 This means we don't have access to browser dev tools like the debugger or the browser console.